iconoclast007/ScriptureFormattingTools/README.md

 # Supporting Tools

 # Sample Output (for Esther 10)
-Cut and past directly into Latex source files and then use your favorite Latex Tool
+Cut and past directly into Latex source files and then use your favorite Latex Tool:

 %%%%%%%%%%%%%%%%%%%%%%%%%%%
 Chapter with Latex format
 %%%%%%%%%%%%%%%%%%%%%%%%%%%